Licensing fees and levies

-On 17 June 2019 Cabinet agreed on the licensing fees and the FMA levies that will apply in the new financial advice regime.
+In October 2019 and December 2020 regulations were made that set the licensing fees and levies that will apply in the new financial advice regime.

-You can view the fees and levies in the below tables.
+You can view the fees in the below tables.

 Transitional licensing fees